CafeFPS/r5_flowstate/README.md

-# This Readme is not updated.
+# This Readme will be updated soon.
+Current version: Flowstate 3.0beta
-# Please get the playlist from Releases.
+Please get the Required files from Releases!

-You will need Detours 2.0beta, grab it from here: https://discord.com/channels/@me/898436449261748284/937004640090853377 Replace scripts folder with this repo
+To run correctly Flowstate scripts you will need:
+ 1. Playlist file. /r5reloaded/platform/
+ 2. Flyers edited vpks for three maps.
+(KC, KCMU1, KCNIGHT) put the content in /r5reloaded/vpk
+ 3. (Optional) Fancy frontend video for the new menu by Zee!
+Updated Frontend BIK, download the two parts: background fancy video, put it in /r5reloaded/media/
+ 4. FLOWSTATE IS ONLY COMPATIBLE WITH DETOURS 2.0BETA, GRAB IT FROM UPDATES CHANNEL IN R5R DISCORD!

 ____________________________________________

 # R5 Flow State 2.0